rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## Before commencing use of RsyncUI

 RsyncUI is compiled for macOS Monterey and later.
 See [the changelog](/post/changelog/) for updates.
 RsyncUI is built as a Universal macOS Binary, which means it runs nativly on Apple Silicon and Intel-based Mac computers.
-RsyncUI can be installed by homebrew by command:
+RsyncUI can be installed by homebrew by command

 ```bash
 brew install --cask rsyncui
 ```

-or by downloading  [the latest version](https://github.com/rsyncOSX/RsyncUI/releases).
+or by  download from GitHub.
+The build available by Homebrew supports all macOS versions from Monterey including Sonoma.

+After the release of macOS Sonoma there are two builds of RsyncUI.
+The second build only supports macOS Sonoma and it is only available as a direct download from GitHub.
+Why two builds?
+Please see the changlog and  [the latest versions](https://github.com/rsyncOSX/RsyncUI/releases) on GitHub.
 If installed by homebrew, the shasum is automatically verified.
 If downloaded from GitHub please verify the shasum.

 ## MacOS 13 (Ventura) and later